 where

-where $M_D$, $M_{LL}$ and $M_{RR}$ are the Dirac neutrino mass matrix, left handed and right handed mass matrix respectively.
+where $M_D$, $M_{LL}$ and $M_{RR}$ are the Dirac neutrino mass matrix, left-handed and right-handed mass matrix respectively.
 Assuming $M_L\ll M_D\ll M_R$, the light neutrino mass, generated within a type I+II seesaw can be written as,

-where the first and second terms in equation (\ref{eqx11}) corresponds to type II seesaw and type I seesaw mediated by RH neutrino respectively.
+where the first and second terms in equation (\ref{eqx11}) corresponds to type-II seesaw and type-I seesaw mediated by RH neutrino respectively.
 Here,

 In the context of LRSM both type I and type II seesaw terms can be written in terms of $M_{RR}$ which arises naturally at a high energy scale as a result of spontaneous parity breaking.
-In LRSM the Majorana Yukawa couplings $f_L$ and $f_R$ are same (i.e, $f_L=f_R$) and the VEV for left handed triplet $v_L$ can be written as,
+In LRSM the Majorana Yukawa couplings $f_L$ and $f_R$ are the same (i.e, $f_L=f_R$) and the vev for left-handed triplet $v_L$ can be written as,

-Thus, equation (\ref{eqx11}) can be written as ,
+Thus equation (\ref{eqx11}) can be written as ,